UK-CTF/2018-NCA-F2F-Qualifier/README.md

 ## Prerequisites

 A basic understanding of computer forensics is required, and the familiarity of related forensic tools are needed to extract information.
+For this write-up, we will be using the following tools: